gdw-workshop/2019_GDW_Workshop/exercises/command-line-tutorial.md

 ```
 grep "ATGC" file
 ```
-The above command returns the lines that match the pattern
+The above command returns the lines that match the pattern "ATGC"

 Show various columns of a tab-delimited file (e.g., a spreadsheet):
 ```